xtuml/training/courses/System Modeling with the xtUML Editor/Configuration Management with GitHub and eGit/quiz.md

 ----
 __Type:__  Multiple Choice

-__Question:__  When creating a local repository what location location on disk should NEVER be used ?
+__Question:__  When creating a local repository what location on disk should NEVER be used ?

 __Choices:__